Q - What are the benefits of Compost?

 For smaller orders of raised bed mix (less than 3 yards total), Our materials come in wheelable bins, so we try our best to dump them in the most convenient location for you.
-If there aren't any major obstacles or hills between your road/driveway and the garden beds, and if your beds are less than 1 foot tall, our driver might be able to dump the materials directly into your beds.
+If there aren't any major obstacles or hills between your road/driveway and the garden beds, we will try to get the material next to the beds.
 It's easy to develop back problems in our line of work, so we avoid giving our drivers excessively strenuous labor on their routes, and we leave decisions up to their discretion at the time of delivery.
 Please have a backup location near the road or your driveway in mind if our driver is not able to get your order to where you want it.
 Tips are always appreciated, especially if our drivers put in extra time and effort for your delivery!

 Q - How big is a cubic yard?